kousherAlam/kousheralam.github.io/_posts/vcs/2021-01-04-git-version-control-system.md

   - to rename a branch use `git branch -m <oldBranchName> <newName>`
   - to delete a branch use `git branch -d <branch-name>` to force the command use `-D` command.

+  ## Comparing and merging brances
+  - git merge branchToMarge
+  ### Fast Forward Merge
+  target and source
+  target: Refers to the branch that we want to modify by merging changes in
+  sources: Refers to the branch that has the changes we want.
+  Whe we merge only the target branch changes. source is not changes while merge.s

+  - first we need to switch to the target branch by running `git chekcout <target-branch> `
+  - then merge the change with `git merge <source-branch>` command.

+  git diff can be use to compare branches

+  git diff branch1 branch2 to see the changes between the two brances, it is a report only task. do not change anything on the file systems.

+  ## Git rebase - pick, squase, rebase
+  it use to clean the branches, it increase accuracy and clearity.

+  - clean up local history before sharing
+  - pull changes form another branch without performing merge.s

+  - do not use rebase on a public branch.
+  - do not use rebase anywhere , shome of the
+  - do not use rebase

+  ## git feflog

+  ## git cherry-pick

 </div>

 <div class="mt-5">